Is an Accounting Major Right for You and Your Career Goals?

 How Much Do Accounting Majors Make?

-Your salary as an accounting major will depend on a number of factors: your subspecialty in the field, the area where you live, the number of years of your employment, any certifications or license you earn, and many other considerations.
+Your salary will depend on a number of factors: your subspecialty in the field, the area where you live, the number of years of your employment, any certifications or license you earn, and many other considerations.
 However, the BLS provides the following median salaries for typical accounting major jobs.

 • Bookkeeping/accounting/auditing clerk: $42,410